thewca/wca-regulations-january-2026/wca-regulations.md

 - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
     - 2g3) Competitors in a group in progress must not communicate with other competitors in the group about the scrambled states of the group, unless all such competitors are not eligible for any further attempts in the group.
 Penalty: disqualification of the competitor(s) from the event, at the discretion of the WCA Delegate.
 Exception: For 3x3x3 Fewest Moves and 3x3x3 Multi-Blind, competitors that have finished their attempt may share and discuss the scramble sequence(s) with other competitors in the group who have either finished their attempt or declined their attempt.
+        - 2g3a) For rounds where results are being entered live, the organization team may enforce that competitors are not permitted to view the results entered from their group until they have completed their attempts.
 - 2h) Competitors must be appropriately dressed while in the competition venue.
 At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing.
 - 2i) While inspecting or solving, competitors must not use electronics (e.g. cell phones, ear buds, additional lighting) apart from the Stackmat timer or stopwatch.
 Penalty: disqualification of the attempt (DNF).
 Any item which has any electronic component is considered electronic.
     - 2i1) Competitors may use non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
 This includes: